eried/PowerSpeck/README.md

 Appendix
 ==========

+Raspberry Pi presentation kiosk
+------------
 Steps to configure the Raspberry Pi to run as a kiosk with the presentation
-------------

 __Software setup__